Sheng Kung Hui Tsang Shiu Tim Secondary School: School Badge

 The School Badge is styled in a manner similar to a coat-of-arms.
 The supporting Cross symbolises Christian schools, while the initials "TST" and "SKH" represent the School name and founding association of "Tsang Shiu Tim" and "Sheng Kung Hui", respectively.
 The lower half of the Badge is flanked with a stylised stalk of grain and gears on opposite sides: the stalk of grain symbolises the budding growth of the School and its students; while the interlocked gears represent motivation.
 At the same time, Shatin, where the school is located in, was undergoing the process of industrialisation i.e. moving away from being a farming-based economy (the stalk of grain) into an industry-based economy (the gears).

 School Song

 When the School first opened, it had no official anthem/school song.
-It was until 2003 when the school decided to compose its own anthem, with lyrics by alumnus Lam Chi-Fung (Chinese:林梓鳳) and music by pianist Fung King-Hei (Chinese:馮景禧).
+It was until 2003 when the school decided to compose its own anthem, with lyrics by alumnus Lam Chi-Fung (Chinese:林梓鳳) and music by pianist Fung King-Hei (Chinese:馮景禧),who is also a alumnus.
 This was then transposed by the music teacher, Ms. Tang Sau-Nam, to make the melody sound "better" and easier to sing.
 Thus, the school anthem is in A-major.
 The school anthem leans towards pop music, and coupled along with Cantonese lyrics, it is catchy.
 Yet, this once again demonstrates the inconsistency of bilingualism.
 The school song echoes the Motto, and also conveys a religious message and exhortation towards students.